-Because it does not require refrigeration, it is an ideal candidate for the best survival food and is also good to be prepared and kept in your survival food bucket.
+Because it does not require refrigeration, it is an ideal candidate for the best survival foods and is also good to be prepared and kept in your survival food bucket.

-Be careful to ensure that the peanut butter and trail mix you pick actually qualify as healthy emergency food, as it’s easy to get highly unhealthy versions of any of these items.
-Just make sure to read the nutritional values on the packaging.
+Ensure that the peanut butter and trail mix you pick qualify as healthy emergency food, because it’s easy to get highly unhealthy versions of any of these items.
+Therefore, we recommend reading the nutritional values on the packaging.

 You never know how long you may be without power or access to fresh food, so it is essential to include multivitamins in your emergency kit.
 A vitamin-packed supplement can help replace nutrients that may not be available to you during an emergency.